brittadams/whatfreewords-1/README.md

-# Open-source geocoding for What3Words
+# Open-source geocoding

 37.234328,-115.806657 == joyful.nail.harmonica

-WhatFreeWords is a free and open-source, compatible implementation of the What3Words geocoding.
+WhatFreeWords is a free and open-source, compatible implementation.

 See https://archive.is/e26a7